zyrolasting/polyglot/README.md

-`polyglot` is a static website generator that lets you use any `#lang` language you want to author rich content among Markdown.
-And if you'd rather use a different language than Markdown for prose, you can.
+`polyglot` is a build tool that lets you use any `#lang` language you want to program rich content among tagged X-expressions.
+Ships with a static website generator and publisher that accepts a Markdown/Racket mix as input.

 ```
 $ raco pkg install polyglot